CSE512-16S/a3-kylethayer-yhoonkim/README.md

 (*For all four stories, User also can do the same things starting from right dropboxes.*)

 ### Changes between Storyboard and the Final Implementation

+Our first, minor change from the storyboard was moving the "Lock" checkbox next to the color name and not the language, since it is the color being locked.

 In the storyboard, we attempted to present the regions by drawing their border(the first of the belows) but when we did so, it was very hard to intepret, both because it was too blocky, and also because our data was sparse and had holes in it:
 <img src="storyboard/mapOriginal.png" width="960">